getbigbytes/bigbytesdb/tests/cloud_control_server/README.md

-## Bigbytes Cloud Control grpc Server Tests
+## Bigbytesdb Cloud Control grpc Server Tests

 ### How to run